AcalaNetwork/docs/docs/substrate/extrinsics.md

   Requires root origin.

-  NOTE: Does not enforce the expected `MAX_MEMBERS` limit on the amount of members, but       the weight estimations rely on it to estimate dispatchable weight.
+  NOTE: Does not enforce the expected `MaxMembers` limit on the amount of members, but       the weight estimations rely on it to estimate dispatchable weight.

 ### vote(proposal: `Hash`, index: `Compact<ProposalIndex>`, approve: `bool`)
-- **interface**: `api.tx.technicalCouncil.vote`
+- **interface**: `api.tx.technicalCommittee.vote`
 - **summary**:   Add an aye or nay vote for the sender to the given proposal.

   Requires the sender to be a member.